 Tax residency during lockdown

-Areas of interests / 22 April 2020
+Private clients / 22 April 2020

 Based on our experience and solutions introduced by some EU countries, the following provides details of the impact that COVID-19 has on the tax residency status of affected individuals.
 We will devote a separate post addressing the issue of corporate tax residence throughout this extraordinary situation.